 n.
 ECTS credit (EC): international unit expressing student work load; according to the European Credit Transfer and Accumulation System, one o.
-Faculty Board (Fb): the Board of the Faculty of Economics and Business of the p.
-University Board
+Faculty Board the Board of the Faculty of Economics and Business of the

 ECTS credit point (EC) equals 28 hours of study.